ati-ia/yaskawa-ft-ethernet/README.md

 More info: www.ati-ia.com/YaskawaFTSW

 ## ATI’s Yaskawa-Ready F/T Sensor Kits:
 Sensor hardware kits are available for common sensor and robot model combinations.
-Other sensor models may also be used, but accesories like compatible cables and interface plates (if available) will need to be purchased individually.
+Other sensor models may also be used, but accessories like compatible cables and interface plates (if available) will need to be purchased individually.
 ### Kits Include:
   - Sensor with communication electronics compatible with Yaskawa robots
   - Interface plate(s) and fasteners for mounting to the robot